 Understand the different types of rewards

 Travel miles.
-With airline or miles credit cards you can redeem for free or discounted travel, and may be able to redeem for other options.
-Branded airline and hotel credit cards often provide free or discounted rewards only at their specific airline or hotel.
+With airline or miles credit cards you can earn miles when you make purchases and then decide the best redemption option.
+Branded airline and hotel credit cards often only offer redemption options at their specific airline or hotel.
 Check to see if there are restrictions on travel, blackout dates or seat restrictions.
 Many travel miles cards include an expiration date on the credit card rewards.

 Points.
 When you choose to earn points for your purchases, for example, you may earn 1 point for every $1 you spend, with more points awarded for purchases in specific categories or with specific merchants.
 You can usually redeem your rewards later for brand name gift cards and merchandise.
 With some credit card programs you can accumulate points and use them towards a rebate or cash off your next car purchase or hotel stay.
 Be sure to check to see if there is an expiration date for when your points must be redeemed and how often you have to use your credit card.